Hush, Hush by Lucia Franco is a story about two best friends living it up in NYC.

 ***This book contains taboo subject matter***

-CONS: shallow characters, slow moving plot, repetitive, casual drug use
+CONS: shallow characters, slow moving and repetitive plot, casual drug use

-I know that HUSH, HUSH was written for a younger audience.
-With that said, there are many authors who have managed to write similar books without glamorizing drug use.
+I understand that HUSH, HUSH was written for a younger audience.
+HOWEVER... there are many authors who have written similar books without glamorizing drug use.
 I'm not talking about a little pot.
-I'm talking about drugs like MDMA (aka molly, aka ecstasy), cocaine, and oxy.
+I'm talking about MDMA (aka molly, ecstasy), cocaine, and oxy.
 The opioid problem in this country is bad enough already.
-Characters who pop prescription pain pills (without consequence), as if it's the answer to their every problem, is not something we need right now.
+Crafting young characters that

-I was tempted to give this book a one-star rating for this reason alone.
+I was tempted to give this book one star for that reason alone.

 TO SUMMARIZE

-This book isn't for everyone (it certainly wasn't for me), as it's centered around a taboo subject that will likely turn off some readers.
-Worst of all, the blurb doesn't mention the taboo subject matter or provide a trigger warning to potential readers.
-Other authors have tackled the same subject a bit more delicately than Franco.
-It's all about how the subject matter is initially presented, and it's poorly executed here.
+HUSH, HUSH will not be for everyone (it certainly wasn't for me), as it's centered around a taboo subject that will turn off some readers.
+Worst of all, the synopsis doesn't mention the taboo subject matter or provide a trigger warning.
+Other authors have tackled the same subject more delicately than Franco.
+It's all about how the subject matter is initially presented, and it was poorly executed here.

 *A big thank you goes out to the author for granting me the opportunity to read an advanced copy of this book.
 The thoughts expressed in this review are my own personal opinions and have been written in my own words.